This article discusses computer viruses and how they differ from trojans, worms, and hoaxes.

 For the most up-to-date information on viruses, visit the Symantec Security Response Web site.

-To submit a file you suspect may be malicious or a threat, see How to collect and submit to Symantec Security Response suspicious files found by the SymHelp utility.
+To submit a file you suspect may be malicious or a threat, see Submit suspicious files to Symantec Security Response.